The Civil

 Cut-Off]

-The cut-off marks of the examination of the previous years' are given below:
+The cut-off marks of the examination of the previous years' are

 Cut-off marks in different years hide